-Second, as the maritime industry moves to a greater reliance on automated systems (22), mariners are reported increased fatigue due to the increased attentional demands of monitoring various electronic systems, for extended periods of time (1; 2).
-For example, continuously monitoring dynamic navigational displays (e.g., electronic chart and display information system, RADAR) can reportedly result in the experience of excessive fatigue (23).
-While navigational demands are becoming increasingly more complex with the advent of electronic navigational instrumentation (24), evidence indicates that attention and vigilance on psychomotor tasks decreases with the presence of fatigue during night shift (25).
-Combined, these explanations are consistent with other maritime pilotage investigations that revealed work-related stress (e.g., shift-work) were a primary cause of health problems, including early fatigue and insomnia (9).
+Second, as the maritime industry moves to a greater reliance on automated systems [22], mariners are reporting increased fatigue due to the increased attentional demands of monitoring various electronic systems, for extended periods of time [1, 2].
+For example, continuously monitoring dynamic navigational displays (e.g., electronic chart and display information system, RADAR) can reportedly result in the experience of excessive fatigue [23].
+While navigational demands are becoming increasingly more complex with the advent of electronic navigational instrumentation [24], evidence indicates that attention and vigilance on psychomotor tasks decreases with the presence of fatigue during night shift [25].
+Combined, these explanations are consistent with other maritime pilotage investigations that revealed work-related stress (e.g., shift-work) were a primary cause of health problems, including early fatigue and insomnia [9].
 Therefore, it seems plausible that long shifts and the increased reliance on automated systems to improve efficiency may exacerbate worker fatigue and affect task performance.

 An examination of the coping results from the present study revealed that maritime pilots consistently reported that keeping as organised as possible, and walking around were preferred coping strategies, regardless of vitality scores.
-As vitality scores decreased, maritime pilots resorted to making an extra effort to fight fatigue, and kept their minds busy and active.
+As vitality scores decreased, maritime pilots reported that making an extra effort to fight fatigue, and keeping their minds busy and active were also important coping strategies.
 While results revealed no difference in coping strategies across reported vitality quartiles, these findings suggest a preference for behavioural coping strategies when vitality is high, and an increased preference for cognitive strategies when vitality decreases.
-When comparing the coping strategies adopted by maritime pilots with aviation pilots (14), a number of subtle differences in preferred coping strategies emerged.
-For example, maritime pilots reported the need to be organised and make an effort to fight fatigue, which were the fifth and eight ranked strategies utilised by aviation pilots (14).
+When comparing the coping strategies adopted by maritime pilots with aviation pilots [14], a number of subtle differences in preferred coping strategies emerged.
+For example, maritime pilots reported the need to be organised and make an effort to fight fatigue, which were the 5th and 8th ranked strategies utilised by aviation pilots [14].
 It may be the case that maritime pilots perceive a need to employ physical and cognitive strategies to manage the experience of fatigue.

 The differences in preferred coping strategies point to some fundamental differences in the roles and responsibilities of each occupation.
-First, compared to commercial aviation pilots, typically only one maritime pilot is responsible for negotiating the passage plan with the ship captain prior to departure, and navigating the vessel (9).
-The maritime pilot is solely responsible for ensuring that he/she is familiar with any relevant meteorological data, specific vessel details, expected traffic through the passageway and harbour during a manoeuvre, or any other jobrelevant information.
+First, compared to commercial aviation pilots, typically only 1 maritime pilot is responsible for negotiating the passage plan with the ship captain prior to departure, and navigating the vessel [9].
+The maritime pilot is solely responsible for ensuring that he/she is familiar with any relevant meteorological data, specific vessel details, expected traffic through the passageway and harbour during a manoeuvre, or any other job-relevant information.
 It is perhaps of little surprise then that maritime pilots ensure that they are organised prior to commencing a job, and feel the need to fight fatigue if they are the individual solely responsible for ensuring the safe passage of the vessel.

-Second, the two industries differ in the acceptance of compulsory personnel resource management training.
-Within the aviation industry, crew resource management (CRM) training specifically targets the improvement of teamwork, attitudes, and skills of aviation crews, including pilots (26).
-Extensive research on crew effectiveness suggests that the introduction of CRM in commercial aviation resulted in a decrease in human-error related accidents (27; 28).
+Second, the 2 industries differ in the acceptance of compulsory personnel resource management training.
+Within the aviation industry, crew resource management (CRM) training specifically targets the improvement of teamwork, attitudes, and skills of aviation crews, including pilots [26].
+Extensive research on crew effectiveness suggests that the introduction of CRM in commercial aviation resulted in a decrease in human-error related accidents [27, 28].
 Following the introduction of CRM, aviation pilots typically experience improved problem solving, decision making, and situational awareness.
 Similar training programs are evident within the maritime industry (e.g., Bridge Resource Management), yet they are not formally recognised and mandated as a requirement to perform maritime pilotage by the industry.
 Hence, the differences between maritime aviation pilots could be the consequence of resource management training.